Skip navigation menu

 Transparent Government

-Disabled veterans have given a lot to our country.
+Disabled veterans and seniors have given a lot to our country.
 The Disabled Veteran Market Exclusion has never been increased since it was created in 2008.
 Housing prices have increased by 75% since then.
 When it was enacted, a $300,000 exclusion covered more than the entire value of a typical Carver County home but today it only covers about two-thirds.
 Approximately 28,000 Minnesota veterans would be impacted by increasing the market value exclusions.
 Therefore, I would write legislation to tie the market value exclusion to the median purchase price every year.